The Statistical Significance of the "Dark Flow": Abstract

 \section{Abstract}

-We revisit the statistical significance of the ``dark flow'' presented in \cite{kashlinsky09}.
+We revisit recent claims of a significant detection of a bulk flow of distant galaxy clusters.
 We do not find a statistically significant detection of a bulk flow.
 Instead we find that CMB correlations between the 8 WMAP channels used in this analysis decrease the inferred significance of the detection to 0.7$\sigma$.

 \keywords{cosmology: observations}